 CA Plex is a multi-platform, model-based, architected rapid application development tool.
-Develop applications in a Windows environment and then compile and test them in the target environment which might be Windows/.NET, Java/J2EE or the IBM i.
-CA Plex supports the development of many different types of applications including client/server, web-based, service-oriented, character-based, batch, and wireless device-based, all from a single set of skills and development techniques.
+Develop applications in a Windows environment and then compile and test them in the target environment, which might be Windows/.NET, Java/J2EE or IBM i.
+CA Plex supports the development of many different types of applications, including client/server, web-based, service-oriented, character-based, batch, and wireless device-based, all from a single set of skills and development techniques.

 TD/OMS CA PLEX INTERFACE

-The CA Plex development process on the IBM i platform is fully supported by TD/OMS, Remain’s Software Change Management solution.
+The CA Plex development process on the IBM i platform is fully supported by TD/OMS, Remains Software's change-management solution.
 The TD/OMS CA Plex interface enables you to manage your application development life cycle.
-By managing important information items such as Incidents, Change Requests and Tasks, you are able to control the various aspects of application development.
-CA Plex-TD/OMS works for all your CA Plex software components: native i OS and PC Components.
+By managing important information items such as incidents, change requests and tasks, you are able to control the various aspects of application development.
+CA Plex-TD/OMS works for all your CA Plex software components: native i OS and PC components.